nocomments

 A false arrest occurs when law enforcement members restrict a person’s freedom of movement without authority.
 Probable cause exists when facts or circumstances within the arresting officer’s knowledge would lead a reasonable person to believe that the individual has committed a crime.

-If an arresting officer does not have probable cause to make an arrest, the arrest may be considered a false arrest.
+If an arresting officer does not have probable cause to make an arrest, the arrest may be considered false.

 False arrests often occur when an individual is stopped by law enforcement and subsequently arrested without probable cause.

-In some cases, an individual may be arrested based on another person’s word, even if there is no evidence to support the allegation.
+Sometimes, an individual may be arrested based on another person’s word, even if no evidence supports the allegation.

 Victims can also sue the officer and the police department for civil rights violations in a false arrest case on reasonable grounds.

-When individuals are subjected to a false arrest, they may suffer several adverse consequences.
+When subjected to a false arrest, individuals may suffer several adverse consequences.
 For example, the individual may be held in jail until they can post bail or until their arraignment.

 The individual may also miss work and school due to their arrest.
 In addition, the individual may suffer emotional trauma due to the arrest.